 We are lucky to have many talented, adventurous, and open-minded people within our community.
 Arctic Adventures community consists not only of staff members but also of numerous guest bloggers, fellow travelers, nature lovers and Iceland enthusiasts.
 Read their stories!

 Iceland is a country full of natural beauty and wonder.
 The vast dramatic landscapes and open grasslands make it the perfect space for wildlife to inhabit, particularly birds.
-Many visitors travel to Iceland seeking to explore the country’s dynamic birdlife scene, and with so many living there, you’ll discover endless opportunities to spot some fascinating species.
+Many visitors travel to Iceland seeking to explore the country’s dynamic birdlife.
+The abundant birdlife here means that you’ll never run out of opportunities to spot the fascinating birds of Iceland.

 How many species of bird are in Iceland?